ACCLAB/DABEST-python/README.md

     - **Mini-Meta Plots**: We have modified the mini-meta plot format to be more compact and easier to read.
-The new format brings the mini-meta effect size closer to the regular effect sizes
+The new format brings the mini-meta effect size closer to the regular effect sizes.

     - **Proportion Plots Sample Sizes**: We have updated the proportion plots to show sample sizes for each group.
+These can be toggled on or off via the `prop_sample_counts` parameter.

     - **Effect Size Lines for Paired Plots**: Effect size lines for paired plots are now available.
+These can be toggled on or off via the `es_paired_lines` parameter.

     - **Baseline Error Curves**: Plots now include a baseline error dot and curve to show the error of the baseline/control group.
 By